 Clinical safety and regulatory information (including intended use)

 Gro Health is a world-leading behavioural change platform that is used to self-manage physical and mental health and wellbeing.
-The app is a Medical Device (Class I MDD; Class IIa MDR awaiting notified body approval) in the UK and Europe with CE mark.
+The app is a Medical Device (Class Ia under MDD; awaiting notified body approval for MDR) in the UK and Europe with CE mark.
 Our MHRA number is 8939.

 The app and its contents has been co-developed with behavioural change experts (led by award-winning researcher Charlotte Summers), clinicians and healthcare professionals (including from University Coventry & Warwickshire Hospitals NHS Trust, Royal College of GPs, British Psychological Society, British Dietitians Association) to ensure it meets the needs of service users.
 The contents of the app have been approved by QISMET for the provision of self-management structured education (QIS 2020 and SS2Q).